The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 LNER offers only one departure, at 8:30 a.m. each morning, requiring one transfer to complete.

 All train operators offer standard and first-class tickets on their services.
 There is no reserved seating available, but first-class coaches are less busy and offer a greater choice of seating.
 All operators allow one piece of hand luggage and two suitcases, as well as a fold-up bicycle and two small pets (on a lead).
 Travelling with any more pets will incur a surplus charge.
 Free WiFi is offered by all train operators along this route.
 All operators offer assistance for the disabled and for those with limited mobility.
 Station and train staff are able to offer assistance at the station and boarding the train.
 Passengers are advised to ring ahead to book this service.

 It is best to use a site like Omio to handle bookings online and in advance.
 This will allow comparison of prices between operators, at different times and on different days.
 Flexibility with respect to travel times could well result in savings.
 It is also worth checking the price of group discounts: most operators offer these at off-peak times.

-Omio customers traveling this route depart most frequently from Birmingham New Street and arrive in Edinburgh Waverley.
+When traveling this route, Omio customers are departing most frequently from Birmingham New Street and arriving in Edinburgh Waverley.

 Here are some other resources that might have the information you need